cdevereu/GivEnergy/README.md

 4. Your own logic to determine forecast vs charge level.
 My default values are already input.

 I also run this flow as a paid service for those that don't want to, or don't have the skills/hardware to run it themselves.
 Drop me an email for more details (see my GitHub profile)

+* Copy the json file contents and IMPORT into Node-RED > Burger Menu > Import > Ctl-V